1979 Jeep CJ-5

 This site is a companion to The Jambo Registry (www.82jambo.com), which lists all known 1982 CJ-7 Jamborees.
 Together, the Jambo and the Silver are the rarest, and the coolest, AMC Jeeps ever produced.

-To receive an email about additions to this site email firstname.lastname@example.org.
+To receive an email about additions to this site, please email firstname.lastname@example.org.

 We know of another 15-20 and are tracking down info.